Long-form answers to the questions we hear most. If yours isn't here, the help page has setup-specific troubleshooting and you can always email us.

 Stripe Checkout.
 We never see your card number.
 You can cancel any time through Stripe's Customer Portal.

 How many seconds before auction close the bid fires.
-Default 3 seconds.
-Adjustable from 2 to 10 seconds via the Advanced toggle in Add Snipe.
+Default 6 seconds.
+Adjustable from 4 to 15 seconds via the Advanced toggle in Add Snipe.
+4 is the floor because the full bid flow takes about 4 seconds end-to-end.

 The service worker staggers them by 100ms to avoid rate-limit triggers.
 Both fire independently.

 No. Zero Hour does not embed any analytics SDK, tracking pixel, or event reporter.
-The only request to our servers is a single anonymous entitlement check (random UUID to plan status).
+The only request to our servers is there for Pro users to ensure they get their benefits.
 The marketing site uses cookieless aggregated analytics only.

-An anonymous install UUID (for plan status) and, if you pay, the metadata Stripe provides for your subscription.
-Zero auction data, zero browsing data, zero personal data.
+An install UUID for plan status, and if you pay for Pro, the email you used at Stripe checkout plus the Stripe subscription metadata.
+Zero auction data, zero browsing data, zero ad targeting.

 They're gone.
 They lived in chrome.storage.local, which Chrome wipes when you uninstall the extension.
 There is no Zero Hour cloud to back up to.